HarryHawkins/harryhawkins.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Harry, I'm an Associate Solution Engineer - Success Graduate at [Salesforce](https://www.salesforce.com/eu/) based in Dublin.
+I'm Harry, I'm an Associate Solution Engineer, Success Graduate at [Salesforce](https://www.salesforce.com/eu/).
 I graduated in 2021 from the University of Sussex with a First Class Honours in BSc Computing (for Business and Management).
 I set up this website as a place to post things I want to share, as well as showcase some interesting work or articles!